-From Our “Ask a Question” mailbag: Who Pays the Estate Tax? ((Note, the New Jersey Estate Tax expires in 2018))
+From Our “Ask a Question” Mailbag: No New Jersey Estate Tax on Life Insurance

 “My father at his death gave my brother, and I equal amounts.
 My brother got life insurance and was named TOD beneficiary of a bank account.
 I got everything under the Will including the house and remaining cash.
 The Will says the residue pays all taxes.
 Do we split the New Jersey Estate Tax on what my brother received outside the Will?”

-Who pays the New Jersey Estate Tax On Life Insurance?
-It Depends.
+No New Jersey Estate Tax on Life Insurance